What is Parkinson’s Disease?

 Parkinson’s disease is hereditary.
 Meaning somebody has had it and it’s in your genetic code to have it.
 But as we know through studies and epigenetics, we don’t express all of our genes.
 We have a billion genes and at any point in time we only express a handful.
 When we are born we express a handful, you didn’t have Parkinson’s when you were born, it happened later in life.
 It was lifestyle driven, it was something like stressed placed upon you, though not necessarily emotional, it could be physiologic as well.
 It could be toxins and other things can force your body to adapt to the stressor and create a reading of the genetic code that creates Parkinson’s.
 If we can stop those Parkinson’s genes from being unraveled it doesn’t matter what your heredity or genetic predisposition is.
 What matters is whether you express those genes or not.
 So yes it is hereditary, but do you have to have it?
 No.

-The Danger of Not Treating Your Parkinson’s Disease
+The Danger of Not Addressing Your Parkinson’s Disease

 Some people may tell you medicines and pills can help manage the symptoms, but actually figuring out why your body is reacting in such a way is most important.
 Looking at the way your body functions as well as studying your genetics can help determine which ways you should heal your Parkinson’s.